Patience and Perseverance

 Paul wrote an encouraging letter to Timothy, a close friend, and a young church leader while imprisoned.
 In his practical advice to him, he encourages him to persevere in his ministry and carefully guard his spiritual life.

-Paul reminds Timothy: “I have fought the good fight, I have finished the race, I have kept the faith.
+“I have fought the good fight, I have finished the race, I have kept the faith.
 And now the prize awaits me- the crown of righteousness, which the Lord will give me on the day of his return.”
-2 Timothy 4 7-8 NLT
+2 Timothy 4: 7-8.

 How To Persevere in Faith

-•Know what you believe; continue to learn and grow in your faith.
+•Know what you believe; continue to learn and grow in your knowledge of God.
+Read the Word of God daily to stay grounded in Him.

-• Be on guard for things that pull us away from Jesus.
+• Be on guard for things that pull us away from Jesus and the will of God.

-•Focus on Him and let him empower and strengthen you.
+•Focus on Him and let the love of God empower and strengthen you.

 •Persevere in prayer